 - What’s a good piece of content?
 A good piece of content encourages discussion.

 - What does good discussion do?
 It helps your audience take the right decision.

 - What does the right decision do?
 It creates more discussion.

 - What does good discussion around the decisions do?
 It helps you create more content.

 - How do you trigger discussions?
-You may have to seed the discussions first by tagging or reaching out to social media accounts who may be passionate on the topic.
+You may have to seed the discussions first by tagging or reaching out to social media accounts that may be passionate about the topic.

 Ultimately each element of the social media loop feeds each other and looks like the following –

 The reason you should use social media to create content loops is two-fold.

 Firstly, you should have an idea about the conversion rate of the content pieces you create.

 [Here conversion rate means a percentage of your readers that share your content with their colleagues/friends]